 A match for the WWE Championship should have a big fight feel.
 A large contributor to the tension is the challenger — a contender who is legitimately a threat to the champion who has earned their place and proven they are worthy of their positioning at the top of the card.
 This has not always been the case…

-Jake Roberts, Dusty Rhodes, and Ricky Steamboat are amongst those who never got a sniff at a WWE Championship match opportunity.
+Ricky Steamboat is amongst those who never got a sniff at a WWE Championship match opportunity.
 The following wrestlers have.

 These days, he is clowning around the 24/7 Championship scene, but back in 2011, R-Truth became the most serious iteration of his character.
 Here, a freshly-turned heel Ron Killings would claim that he was part of a "conspiracy," which held him back.

 He also took time to slander children (which he called Jimmys) at WWE events whilst dunking on John Cena.